Critiques might be outdated

 Easy extensibility

-Quartz has a plugin system that builds on top of Remark and Rehype, two libraries I was unfamiliar with, and provides an interface for easily wrapping plugins from those ecosystems.
+Quartz has a plugin system that builds on top of Remark and Rehype, *I have been exceedingly pleased by the Remark and Rehype libraries.
+They’ve made features I’ve been wanting to add so easy to implement. two libraries I was unfamiliar with, and provides an interface for easily wrapping plugins from those ecosystems.
 This means, for example, that instead of having to come up with an ad-hoc approach for extending Markdown, I can use something like remark-directive to easily add custom “directives”3.

 For example, I wanted an easy way to indicate that a section should use multiple columns.
-So I added a block directive :::columns{count=N}:::columns{count=N}.
+So I added a block directive :::columns{count=N}.

 That directive wraps the content in a